Multi-Agent Lipschitz Bandits: Abstract

 \section{Abstract}

 We study the decentralized multi-player stochastic bandit problem over a continuous, Lipschitz-structured action space where hard collisions yield zero reward.
-Our objective is to design a communication-free policy that maximizes collective reward, with coordination costs that are independent of the time horizon $T$.
-We propose a modular protocol that first solves the multi-agent coordination problem—identifying and seating players on distinct, high-value regions via a novel maxima-directed search—and then decouples the problem into $N$ independent single-player Lipschitz bandits.
-We establish a near-optimal regret bound of $\tilde{O}(T^{(d+1)/(d+2)})$ plus a $T$-independent coordination cost, matching the single-player rate.
-Our framework is, to our knowledge, the first to provide such guarantees and extends to general distance-threshold collision models.
+Our objective is to design a communication-free policy that maximizes collective reward, while separating coordination costs from learning costs.
+We propose a modular protocol that first solves the multi-agent coordination problem by identifying and seating players on distinct, high-value regions via a novel maxima-directed search and then decouples the problem into $N$ independent single-player Lipschitz bandits.
+In the consensus regime, we obtain an end-to-end regret bound whose dominant learning term is \(\tilde{O}(T^{(d+1)/(d+2)})\), matching the single-player Lipschitz rate; the upfront coordination cost is horizon-independent at fixed confidence and only polylogarithmic in \(T\) in the expected-regret form.
+Under an additional public coverage/scheduling assumption for the epochic extension, we also obtain a gap-free \(\tilde{O}(T^{(d+1)/(d+2)})\) guarantee.
+We further derive a matching lower bound for the dominant learning term and extend the framework to general distance-threshold collision models.

-\section{Introduction}
+\section{INTRODUCTION}

-Many sequential decision-making problems involve multiple autonomous agents operating in a shared environment without a central controller.
-Consider a team of cognitive radios searching for unoccupied, high-quality frequency bands, or a fleet of drones coordinating to survey distinct, high-value areas.
-In these scenarios, agents must learn the value of different actions from stochastic feedback, a classic exploration-exploitation dilemma.
-However, three fundamental challenges arise: the action space is often continuous, agents may interfere with each other through hard collisions, and they must act without direct communication.
+Many sequential decision-making problems involve multiple autonomous agents operating in a shared environment without a central controller \citep{boursier2020survey, landgren2020distributed}.
+Consider a team of cognitive radios \citep{jouini2012decision,liu2010distributed,anandkumar2011distributed} searching for unoccupied, high-quality frequency bands, or a fleet of drones coordinating to survey distinct, high-value areas.
+In these scenarios, agents must learn the value of different actions from stochastic feedback, a classic exploration-exploitation dilemma \citep{lai1985asymptotically,auer2002finite,slivkins2019introduction,lattimore2020bandit}.
+However, three fundamental challenges arise: the action space is often continuous \citep{Kleinberg,bubeck2011xarmed,magureanu2014lipschitz}, agents may interfere with each other through hard collisions \citep{rosenski2016multi}, and they must act without direct communication.